 - User interaction: None

-An attacker who successfully exploits the vulnerability could gain SYSTEM privileges, allowing:
+An attacker who successfully exploits the vulnerability could gain SYSTEM privileges, enabling malware installation, modification of system files, and persistence on compromised systems.

 Information Disclosure Vulnerability